redspider/read_keychain/README.md

 Do not share this script with anyone who can't read python enough to be certain they're running something safe.

 Actually, scratch that, don't share it.
 Just don't.

+== Usage ==

+python read_keychain.py --evaluate /path/to/keychain

+This will tell you just how abominably shit you are at having unique, strong passwords for each site.

+--export will give you a CSV export to stdout.